 - Bluetooth coverage can be better

 Lotoo PAW 5000 is a digital audio player with neutral and smooth sound signature.
 Loaded with lot of features like balanced output, Bluetooth, ATE and PMEQ.
 Don’t forget sport mode with +/-20% music tempo and long battery life.
 More information can be found at Lotoo Website.
-And get yours Amazon or Lazada.
+And get yours Amazon.